Do you have flabby arms (aka “bat wings”), and want to get rid of them?

 Bat wing arms are a result of having excess body fat.
 Your arms just so happen to be the place that your body stores excess fat.

-Some women store fat in their arms, others in their hips, etc etc.
+Some women store fat in their upper arms, others in their hips, etc.

-You can certainly fix/get rid of bat wings if you are diligent.
-Getting rid of arm fat involves two things:
+Getting rid of upper arm fat involves two things:

 Both are completely necessary – you can’t have one without the other.